TPoe25/atlas-web_back_end-/README.md

-This is about ES6 Basics in Javascript
+// This is about learning back end concepts at the new Atlas School